-Forced frequent moves due to military orders is one of the unique stressors of military family life.
+Frequent moves due to military orders are unique stressors of military family life.
 These moves can come without warning and without control over future location.
-The move often causes economic hardships, and feelings of isolation.
-Coupled with a short-fused deployment by the active duty spouse and it can result in a spouse and children left behind without the support of their own family or any type of established local network to rely upon, which can lead to depression, poor financial decisions, and marital discord.
-Many of the spouses are young, often new parents, away from support groups of their home community.
+The move can often cause economic hardships and feelings of isolation.
+Coupled with potential short-term deployments by the service member, military life can result in the military family feeling untethered without the support of their own family or an established local network to rely upon.
+Many junior-enlisted active-duty spouses are young, new parents, away from the familiarity of their home community.

-This class provides the setting for both parents and children to make new friendships and feel part of a community, which, is often missing in the lives of military families.
-Medically, we know a parent’s bonding with an infant can predict a child’s ability to develop healthy relationships, handle conflicts, and live an overall healthier life well into adulthood.
-As such, ASYMCA has created Operation Little Learner, which provides a connection to a community of support and fun and engaging activities to ensure that parents and their child/children learn ways to grow together as a family.
+This class provides the setting for both parents and children to make new friendships and feel part of a new community.
+From a physiological and sociological perspective, we know a parent’s bonding with their little one can predict the child’s ability to develop healthy relationships, handle conflicts, and have an overall higher quality of life well into adulthood.
+As such, the Armed Services YMCA has created Operation Little Learners, which fosters a connection to a community of support, as well as fun and engaging activities to ensure that parents and their child/children learn ways to grow together as a family.

 The program results in parents and children that are stronger and more resilient, who not only develop and grow due to the organized curriculum, but also connect to a support network filled with other moms and dads experiencing the same military life challenges.
-With a focus on phonics, writing, science, and math skills, each student graduates fully prepared for Kindergarten having established a foundation for future social and academic success.
+With a focus on phonics, writing, art, music, nutrition, and fitness, each participant leaves the program having established a foundation for future social and academic success.

 This FREE parent-child interactive class is available for active-duty military personnel.

 Activities will vary based on session; this program will cover several enriching subjects, such as art, music, nutrition, fitness, aquatics, and phonics.